 Background: Hailly T.N.
-Korman is a principal at Bellwether Education Partners on the Policy and Thought Leadership team.
-She joined the organization in January 2016 and focuses on correctional education, justice-involved youth, and school discipline.
-Hailly supports justice agencies and their education partners as they work to craft practices that significantly improve outcomes for justice-involved students, and she advocates for systemic reforms that mitigate the institutional obstacles to providing high-quality education services to youth in secure schools.
+Korman is a senior associate partner at Bellwether Education Partners on the Policy and Evaluation team.
+She joined the organization in January 2016 and focuses on the intersections between schools and other child-serving systems.
+Hailly supports schools and their public agency partners as they work to craft practices that significantly improve outcomes for system-involved students, and she advocates for reforms that mitigate the institutional obstacles to providing high-quality education services to youth, particularly those served in institutional settings.

 Hailly is a graduate of Brandeis University with a major in politics and minors in legal studies and education.
 She also holds a JD from UCLA School of Law, where she was a member of the Public Interest and Critical Race Studies programs and the Collegium of University Teaching Fellows.
 She is also an alumna of Education Pioneers (LA ’08) and Teach For America (LA ’02).